 What types of probiotic foods best fit into a healthy, nutritious diet?
 Tracking your food intake with an app like Noom allows you to choose the best probiotic foods for the new you.

 What are Probiotics?

 It’s important to maintain a healthy balance of “good” and “bad” bacteria in your gut to stay healthy.
-But, what happens is there’s an excessive amount of bacteria in the small intestines?
+But, what happens if there’s an excessive amount of bacteria in the small intestines?

-The result is the digestive disorder Small Intestine Bacterial Overgrowth (SIBO).
+The result is the digestive condition Small Intestine Bacterial Overgrowth (SIBO).

 Summary: Probiotics are live bacteria that can help balance out the micro biome in your gut.
 Science is still unsure of all their potential benefits, but we do know probiotics help to control growth of “bad” bacteria and improve digestion in many people.